timbray/topfew/README.md

 The fieldlist must be a comma‐separated  list  of  integers  identifying  field numbers, which start at one, for example 3 and 2,5,6.
 The fields must be provided in order, so 3,1,7 is an error.

-If no fieldlist is provided, **tf** treats the whole input record as a single field.
+If no fieldlist is provided, **topfew** treats the whole input record as a single field.

 `-p separator, --fieldseparator separator`